jared-skinner/st-max-kolbe-technology/k/what_is_a_computer.md

   * Good at following instructions

 * What are computers bad at?
-  * Thinking for themselves
+  * Thinking for themselves - try talking to a computer, bring up text box and ask question
+    * Mention AI
   * Doing Multiple things at once
+    * Demonstrate a computer doing multiple things at once
+    * Ask why computers seem like they can do multiple things as once
+    * cut out two pieces of paper

 * Give examples of computers
   * Laptop